joshis1/shreyas_joshi/_posts/Embedded_Linux/2020-03-02-Zedboard_Yocto.markdown

 Now, this tells me that my ext4-root file system is at mmcblk0p1 mmcblk 0 is the first sd card and p1 is the second block.

-Now, set the u-boot boot args.
+Now, set the u-boot environment variable bootargs, which eventually is passed to the kernel.
+Kernel uses this environment variable to set the console, root file system and other parameters.

 {% highlight ruby %}
 set bootargs earlyprintk console=ttyPS0,115200 root=/dev/mmcblk0p1 rw rootwait devtmpfs.mount=1